jacobcwebber/TravelersPy/README.md

 - Make the Search page responsive
 - Change form validation to go to HTML validation and get rid of WTForms
 - Add ClearDB Ignite for online MySQL database through Heroku
+- Add SECRET_KEY to environment variables for safety

 Long term:
 - Add "Trips" so users can make and name a Trip and add destinations they want to go on that trip to it